 5.3.
 What if the employer gives legal reasons for not hiring me?

-Once the employer provides a legal reason for not promoting you, the burden then shifts to you to prove that the reason given by the employer is a “pretext” for the true reason.
+Once the employer provides a legal reason for not promoting you, the burden then shifts back to us to prove that the reason given by the employer is a “pretext” for the true reason.

 - Lacks any basis in fact